Greens strike deal with Labor on climate safeguard plan

 As well, all new gas fields for export will need to be carbon neutral from day one.

+Climate Change Minister Chris Bowen said the mechanism would allow for emissions reduction targets to be met.

+“We always wanted aggregate pollution to come down, that’s why we created the safeguard mechanism credits to incentivise that,” he said.

-The safeguard mechanism, which was initiated by the Coalition government but is being overhauled by Labor, will apply to the country’s 215 biggest emitters and force them to reduce their emissions by 4.9 per cent each year.
+The safeguard mechanism was initiated by the Coalition government but is being overhauled by Labor.
+It will apply to the country’s 215 biggest emitters and force them to reduce their emissions by 4.9 per cent each year.

 Companies that aren’t able to meet the targets would be able to purchase carbon credits.